luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 smtpd_sasl_tls_security_options = noanonymous
 ```

-Specify the mailbox home (this is going to be a directory inside your user's home):
+Specify the mailbox home (this is going to be a directory inside your user's home containing the actual mail files):

 ```apache
 home_mailbox = Mail/Inbox/